timbru/draft-sidrops-aspa-notation/draft-ietf-sidrops-aspa-notation-03.md

   listing of intended VAPs which can be easily compared to RP output.
 * This can be used for documentation.

+The chosen notation style can be read from left to right to mean that the holder of the customer ASN on the left authorizes one or more provider ASNs on the right.

 That said, this definition is informational.
 Implementations can choose to use their own notation styles instead of, or in addition to this.